ROCm/rocprofiler/README.md

 ## Features & Usage

-### Tool
+  - ### rocsys

-- rocsys: This is a frontend command line utility to launch/start/stop/exit a session with the required application to be traced or profiled in rocprofv2 context.
+    ##### A command line utility to control a session (launch/start/stop/exit), with the required application to be traced or profiled in a rocprofv2 context.
 Usage:

       ```bash
       # Launch the application with the required profiling and tracing options with giving a session identifier to be used later
       rocsys --session session_name launch mpiexec -n 2 ./rocprofv2 -i samples/input.txt Histogram

       # Start a session with a given identifier created at launch
       rocsys --session session_name start

       # Stop a session with a given identifier created at launch
       rocsys –session session_name stop

       # Exit a session with a given identifier created at launch
       rocsys –session session_name exit
       ```

-- rocprofv2:
+  - ### Counters and Metric Collection

-  - Counters and Metric Collection: HW counters and derived metrics can be collected using following option:
+    HW counters and derived metrics can be collected using following option:

       ```bash
       rocprofv2 -i samples/input.txt <app_relative_path>